yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 type: "featured"
 ---
 #### How It Started
 I was only acquainted with cohort analysis but thanks to Renat Alimbekov, I got introduced to the topic with practice.
 Renat is a Deep Learning Scientist with a [telegram channel](https://t.me/renat_alimbekov) and a [blog]('https://alimbekov.com'), as well as a mentor at Yandex.Praktikum.
 I had a different mentor during my studies but I've been following Renat's telegram channel and noticed that he started giving typical data science assignments.
 So I accepted this challenge and started with this project.
-You can find his solution [here](https://alimbekov.com/cohort-analysis-python/) by the way.
+His solution can be found [here](https://alimbekov.com/cohort-analysis-python/).

 #### Introduction
 We're given a dataset of Brazilian Ecommerce, the two tables to merge (olist_orders_dataset.csv and olist_order_payments_dataset.csv), and two questions: